SeanKilleen/seankilleen.github.io/_posts/2019-05-19-azure-devops-node.md

 I still don't understand what the final change was that made it work, but this does at least make sense to me.

 Onward!

+## Creating the Container for Storage

+NOTE: This is only one way amongst many to do this.
+You might want to push files to GitHub pages, Netlify, etc. -- this just happened to work for me.

 The next step will be to create an Azure blob and then deploy the released JS to it.

 * I login to the Azure portal using my Excella account
 * I navigate to the resource group we use for these things